SvenRosvall/VLCB-Arduino/docs/Design.md

 LEDUserInterface
 : Implements a low level UI using a push button, a green LED and a yellow LED.

-It will be possible to implement new user interfaces that make use of an OLED screen or simply uses the USB connection for serial communication.
+It will be possible to implement new user interfaces that make use of, for example, an OLED screen or simply use the USB connection for serial communication.

 ## User Sketch